Miners bolster European shares after Chinese data

 "The type of investor that you'll find at this point in the cycle tends to be more of a speculator who will find a bottom on these stocks."

+Underscoring investor concerns about the global economy, the pace of growth in the U.S. manufacturing sector unexpectedly slowed in May, causing equity indexes to trim back earlier gains.

-France's CAC index underperformed the broader market, dipping 0.1 percent, as data showed French manufacturing contracted again in May, having recorded its first two months of growth since 2011 in March and April.
+France's CAC index underperformed the broader market, down 0.2 percent, as data showed French manufacturing contracted again in May, having recorded its first two months of growth since 2011 in March and April.

 Spain's blue-chip IBEX gained 0.3 percent after its manufacturing sector expanded at the fastest rate since April 2010.